cybertraining-dsc/su21-reu-366/project/index.md

 **Figure 1:** Overview of the NN operations (green) and the data flow through the NN (pink) [^3].

-## 5. Datasets

-- [ ] Check with professors on whether i still need this
+## 5. What has been done so far in the field?

 ## 6. Machine Learning Tools